mooxphp/moox/README.md

 ## Packages

-All packages (components, icon packages, themes etc.) are automatically updated to their own read-only repos when merging to main.
+Following packages in _components, _data, _icons, _others, _packages and _themes) are automatically updated to their own read-only repos when merging to main.

+- TallUI Full App
+- TallUI App Components
+- TallUI Dev Components
+- TallUI Form Components
+- TallUI Web Components
+- TallUI Web Icons
+- TallUI Core
+- TallUI Package Builder

+Add a new package:

+- Create a new package from TallUI Package Builder template
+- Copy contents into one of the subfolder of the monorepo
+- Add the package to the monorepo-split-action that fits the folder
+- Add the package to _custom/composer.json-example and composer-tests.json

 ## Installation